 - Testing companies provide the total amount of DNA – measured in centimorgans CM – shared with each genetic match.
 You can estimate a relationship based on the number of shared CM’s.
 A good chart to estimate relationships is available at Autosomal DNA Statistics

-- This test currently allows you to find cousins across any of your ancestral lines who shared an ancestor within the last five generations.
+- This test currently allows you to find cousins across any of your ancestral lines who shared an ancestor within the last four to five generations.

 - The greater the generational distance, the less likely it is that autosomal DNA will identify potential ancestors